 Food and beverage charges

-The chef and staff are happy to arrange the purchase of all provisions (whether for preparation by the chef or at a guest’s request), including wines, spirits, beer and soft drinks.
+The chef and the staff are happy to arrange the purchase of all provisions (whether for preparation by the chef or at a guest’s request), including wines, spirits, beer and soft drinks.
 We recommend that the chef is provided with a ‘float’ to start with.
-Receipts will be kept for reference daily or at the end of the stay, and a service charge of 30% applied to cover admin and transport.
+Groceries and beverages are charged at cost price plus 20%++ handling fee.
+Guests will be requested to provide grocery money in advance and the staff will do the shopping and keep the receipts for reference.

 Alternatively, the villa has a special arrangement with the neighbouring Beach Club at Sandy Bay and Café Bali on Mushroom Bay to provide home deliveries from their menus on request.
 Alcoholic drinks can also be delivered from the Beach Club bar.